-Performing Arts at Kinver includes areas of Music, Drama and Dance.
-(Dance is taught within the PE curriculum).
+Performing Arts at Kinver includes Music, Drama & Dance

 The Music room is a busy and a vibrant place for students to be at lunch times.
 Every lunch time there is something is on offer for all to get involved in.
 Clubs include, ‘Kinver Sings’; a Choir club singing songs of all Genres, Guitar club; reading Guitar tab and playing solo and ensemble, Djembe Drum club and Keyboard/Piano club and after school ‘Creating Music’ Club’.